ven0m-hue/MyWork/README.md

 2. Time Based winch down with the lighter payload ie. .5-1kg
 3. Winch Up for the lighter payload is working.

+4. Winch Down with the Spring thing tested for the heavier payload.
+5. Winch Up sequence based on the Feedback Enocder count.
+Verified.

 What's in Progress:
+1. It  would be nice for it to winch up just after the spring gets triggered to avoid slack.

+TODO:

-1. Winch Down with the Spring thing is left out for the heavier payload.
+1. DeBouncing Effect with the interrupt mode, possibly using the TimePeriodElaspsed Callback in order to dampen out the effect.

-2. Winch Up sequence based on the Feedback Enocder count.
-Not yet verified and casuing troubles.
+2. Figure out why is the close door false triggering.

 Near Future:
 1. PID Based winch Up sequence.